And now one for the pooches, Pumpkin & Peanut Butter Dog Treats.

 There are some vegan dog treats for purchase in the pet stores, but these Pumpkin & Peanut Butter Dog Treats are so easy to make and so much cheaper.
 On top of that, Chickpea goes crazy for the homemade treats.
 Isn't homemade food always better?

-She was seriously loosing her mind when I had these on the floor setting up a photoshoot.
-I’m really not sure how she knew they were for her, but she kept peeking around my light reflectors like this, so very tempted to be a bad dog.
+She was seriously losing her mind when I had these on the floor setting up a photoshoot.
+I'm really not sure how she knew they were for her, but she kept peeking around my light reflectors like this, so very tempted to be a bad dog.
 Too cute.

 So let's get to making some dog treats for our furry friends!

-To make Pumpkin & Peanut Butter Dog Treats: begin by adding the oats to a food processor.
+Begin by adding the oats to a food processor.

 Grind them until you reach a fine powder.